 Instructor and Author:

-Mark V. Fedkin, Ph.D. in Geo-Environmental Engineering / Instructor in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program), The Pennsylvania State University.
+Mark V. Fedkin, Ph.D. in Geo-Environmental Engineering / Assistant Teaching Professor in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program), The Pennsylvania State University.

-EME 812 is an elective course for the Solar Energy option in the Renewable Energy and Sustainability Systems (RESS) program.
+EME 812 is an elective course for the Renewable Energy and Sustainability Systems (RESS) Professional Master's program and Solar Energy Certificate.
 The course explores the main physical principles of core solar energy conversion systems, including direct power conversion photovoltaics, concentrating photovoltaics (CPV), and thermal conversion to electricity via concentrating solar power strategies (CSP).
 It also covers fundamentals of enabling technologies such as light concentration, solar tracking, power conditioning, and energy storage.
 Learning in EME 812 relies on analysis of design and performance of existing solar plants that have been deployed in areas such as the southwestern USA, Spain, and North Africa.

 The course consists of 12 lessons covered over 12 weeks.
 Each lesson contains reading materials and links to learning resources and assigns you some activities to complete.
 There are three main types of lesson activities: (i) forum discussions, (ii) written homework assignments, and (iii) reading quizzes.
 The twelfth week of the course is reserved for completing the individual course project.
 In your course project, you will develop a comprehensive analysis of a utility- scale solar system of your choice.

 This website provides the primary instructional materials for the course.
 The menu on the top of the page links you to course orientation, syllabus, lessons, Canvas, and other supporting materials.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well as provide the primary communications, calendaring, discussion, and submission tools for the course.

 While you are working through your lessons each week, you will notice that there are a number of self-check exercises spread throughout the lesson.
 I highly encourage you to attempt to answer the question using the spaces provided before reviewing the answers provided.
 These exercises were designed to help you pause, process, and reflect on what you've learned.